+The weather is getting warmer.
+I don’t know about you, but the warmer weather makes me crave all of the hydrating fruits and vegetables.
+What better way to eat your fruits and veggies, than in a smoothie?
 Smoothies are a staple for me.
-However, not all smoothies are created equal.
+However, not all smoothies are equally nutritious.
 My biggest pet peeve is going into a seemingly healthy smoothie shop only to see that their smoothies are basically the equivalent of froyo.
-In this post, I wanted to lay a foundation of how to build a healthy smoothie.
-You can mix and match ingredients to your taste preferences, or you can check out the Smoothies Tab on my blog for a variety of different smoothie recipes.Continue reading “How to Build A Healthy Smoothie”
+In this post, I will discuss how to build a nutritious smoothie.
+You can mix and match ingredients based on your taste preferences, or you can check out my smoothie recipes at the link here.Continue reading “How to Build A Nutritious Smoothie”

 I started making this smoothie this past winter after reading Kelly Leveque’s book Body Love.
 In this book, Kelly promotes eating according to the Fab 4 Method (protein, fat, fiber, and greens) in order to help turn off your hunger hormones and keep you feeling satiated for longer.
 Additionally, the book talks about a diet that is lower in sugar and carbs.
 I was inspired by this book to make a low sugar smoothie bowl that is full of protein and healthy fats in order to feel satisfied for long after consumption.